 eBay maintains a robust set of policies designed to educate our customers and clearly define prohibited items and activity.
 These policies are actively enforced by dedicated teams around the globe who are supported by sophisticated detection technology that monitors our platform in search of prohibited goods and practices as well as reports from the eBay community.
 When such activity is identified, we take action to stop it and in appropriate cases we remove users from our services.
 We work with law enforcement to seek prosecution for criminal acts that impact our platform and our customers, and we fully support stiff penalties for online crimes to create a strong deterrent effect.
 We also work with regulatory agencies and other third party organizations everywhere we do business to leverage their expertise in creating and enforcing our policies.

-- Creating consumer awareness through our membership in the US Wildlife Trafficking Alliance;
+Creating consumer awareness through our membership in the Wildlife Trafficking Alliance and the Coalition to End Wildlife Trafficking Online;

 eBay believes that both private industry and the public sector have an important role to play in keeping the Internet open and safe.
 We collaborate with tech industry peers, retailers, brand owners, law enforcement agencies, trade associations and government regulators to share best practices and stay on top of emerging trends.
 We also urge lawmakers to understand that the policies and programs we have voluntarily put in place, for the good of our customers and our company, can be much more effective than a one-size-fits-all regulatory or legislative mandate.
 At the same time, we look forward to continued cooperation with our government and private sector partners to maintain and enhance these programs.